-- Keep poultry in enclosed runs so there is no mixing with wild birds i.e. small mesh or netting on fences. - Consider a solid roof to the run so wild bird faeces cannot be dropped into the poultry area. - Ensure wild birds do not have access to poultry food or water. - Use dedicated boots and outer clothing for feeding poultry.
-This is especially important if you also visit wild birds sites (even if there is not yet any avian influenza suspected). - Consider using a foot bath at the entrance to the poultry run.
+- Keep poultry in enclosed runs so there is no mixing with wild birds i.e. small mesh or netting on fences. - Consider a solid roof to the run so wild bird faeces cannot be dropped into the poultry area, especially on to food or water. - Ensure wild birds do not have access to poultry food or water. - Use dedicated boots and outer clothing for feeding poultry.
+This is especially important if you also visit wild birds sites (even if there is not yet any avian influenza suspected). - Consider using a footbath at the entrance to the poultry run.